maurice-35/The-Sport-DB/README.md

 ## Day 2:

 #  Wireframe

-I made a short plan using ‘Figma’ as shown below.
+On the second, I started with the wireframe.

-Home page
+I made a short plan using Figma.com as shown below.